asrhou/NATMI/README.md

   --out OUT             the path to save the analysis results [is this optonal or required?]
 ```

-**Note**: Expression matrix and metafile are supported in csv, tsv, txt, xls or xlsx format.
+**Note**: Normalised expression matrix and metafile are supported in csv, tsv, txt, xls or xlsx format.

 Predict ligand-receptor-mediated interactions in a mouse single-cell RNA-seq dataset using literature supported ligand-receptor pairs and four CPUs:
 ```bat